 |Body Composition Area Equipment (80 square feet)|

-Dr. Jianhua “Jerry” Wu utilizes the lab as primary research space along with several Ph.D. and M.S. students in biomechanics.
-Lab personnel also collaborate with GSU’s Applied Physiology and Musculoskeletal Injury Research labs as well as with the Division of Physical Therapy.
+Dr. Jianhua “Jerry” Wu utilizes the lab as a primary research space along with several Ph.D. and M.S. students in biomechanics.
+Lab personnel also collaborate with Georgia State’s Applied Physiology and Musculoskeletal Injury Research labs as well as with the Division of Physical Therapy.

 The Biomechanics laboratory houses the following equipment for research: